 Grade calculation.
-If you stay on top of your work and do all of it, you can earn up to 380 points (390 if we count in the syllabus e/c quiz).
-The grade, however, is calculated on the 350 points scale.
-This means, you can omit work worth 30 points.
-For example, you can miss up to three quizzes, or a quiz and a discussion.
-It is a wiser choice, though, to not miss any work, because all the points you earn are count toward your grade.
-For instance, if you choose to do all the 15 quizzes and earn 127 points for them, points (150 required - 127 earned =23) become an extra credit.
+If you stay on top of your work and do all of it, you can earn up to 280 points.
+The grade, however, is calculated on the 250 points scale.
+This means, you can omit up to three quizzes that is an equivalent of 30 points.
+You cannot omit a discussion.
+It is a wiser choice, though, to not miss any quizzes, because all the points you earn are count toward your grade.
+For instance, if you choose to do all the 15 quizzes and earn 137 points for them, 17 points (137 earned - 120 required = 17) become an extra credit.